unsolvedSpaghetti/GUI-weather-app/README.md

-# GUI-weather-app
+# GUI-weather-app-with-API
-🌤️GUI Weather app made with PyQt5 framework
+🌤️GUI Weather app made with PyQt5 framework with live data from open weather API